elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/iterator-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> This pattern can be used when dealing with problems explicitly related to iteration, for designing flexible looping constructs and accessing elements from a complex collection without knowing the underlying representation.
-You can use it to implement a generic iterator that traverses any collection independent of its type efficiently.
+      <strong>Interview Response:</strong> This pattern helps deal with iteration-related challenges, constructing flexible looping constructs, and retrieving items from a complex collection without knowing the underlying representation.
+It can be used to create a generic iterator that efficiently explores any collection regardless of its type.
     </div>

 <br />